AndroidPillars/Node.js/README.md

     }
   }
   ```
-- You can check there at the mongoDB.Atlas in collections
+- You can also, check there at the mongoDB.Atlas in collections